-Skunks are from the family mustelidae which also includes ferrets and weasels.
-They are very intelligent, curious animals and are naturally nocturnal (sleep during the day and are active at night) but can adjust to a diurnal lifestyle.
+Skunks are very intelligent, curious animals and are naturally nocturnal (sleep during the day and are active at night) but can adjust to a diurnal lifestyle.
 Pet skunks are not wild skunks, but domestically bred.
 Breeders will have their foul smelling mercaptan-emitting glands removed at approximately 4 weeks of age in order to make them tolerable in a domestic setting.
 Skunks living indoors can be destructive due to their curious nature; they will dig into carpets, turn over garbage cans, and open/empty drawers if given the opportunity.
 They are easily litter-trainable and can be trained to walk on a leash.

 There are many plausible reasons to spay female skunks.
 Females will reach sexual maturity from 9 months to one-year-old.
 In captivity, an intact female will often begin estrus (go into heat) and will remain in this state for a prolonged period if not mated.
 This prolonged estrus causes severe bone marrow suppression in skunks due to the persistent hyperestrogenism.
 This suppression will then cause severe anemia (low red blood cell count) which, if not addressed, can result in death.
 Also, if intact female skunks survive the complications of the hyperestrogenism, they frequently develop other reproductive diseases.
 This includes various forms of cancers of the uterus, ovaries, and mammary tissue.
 Some of these cancers are benign, but grow so large that they cause significant secondary physical impairment.
 Many of these cancers are malignant, and will spread to lymph nodes and other organs.
 And finally, aggression is one of the most noticeable negative aspects of housing intact female skunks.
 A seemingly docile baby can become extremely agitated, even vicious when sexual maturity begins.
 This sometimes savage behavior can persist and often does not resolve when spayed at an older age (past one year).
 For this reason, we strongly recommend spaying all female skunks by six months of age.